elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/advagg/README.txt

  - Select JSMin if available; otherwise select JSMin+
  - Select Strip everything (smallest files)
+ - Save configuration
- - Click the batch compress link to process these files
+ - Click the batch compress link to process these files at the top.

 #### AdvAgg Async Font Loader ####
 Install AdvAgg Async Font Loader if not enabled and go to